netwerk-digitaal-erfgoed/interface-data-transformations/2-Second-Modemuze-csvtottl/1-csv-ttl/readme.md

 # csv-ttl (test version)

-This script allows you to transform CSV dataset from open refine to turtle.
+This script allows you to transform CSV dataset from open refined to turtle.
-Creator is optional in this code, you can ignore warning message in the first step.

 ##### Requirements